sudo-shaka/Cell-Alignment-Calculator/README.md

 # Cell-Alignment-Calculator
 Work in progress.
-Used to get the shapes of cells in a mono-layer with nuclear and junctional protein stains
+Used to get the shapes of cells in a mono-layer with nuclear and junctional protein stains.
+It then determines the cell axis ratio (alignment) as well as cell area